magefan/module-translation/README.md

 <img align="right" width="120" height="120" src="https://cm.magefan.com/catalog/product/cache/28b407cef1668fd0bdd6f36db3e8e2f0/i/c/icon-translate.jpg">

-[Magento 2 Translation](https://magefan.com/magento-2-translation-extension) Extension is the tool that allows you to add translations for buttons, labels, CMS content, email templates, and product and category attributes directly from the admin panel.
+[Magento 2 Translation](https://magefan.com/magento-2-translation-extension) Extension is a fully-featured tool that allows you to add translations for buttons, labels, CMS content, email templates, and product and category attributes directly from the admin panel.
 It makes the translation process easy and intuitive.

+Enhance the manual translation, localize your store automatically, and take full control over what gets translated.

 Don’t dive deep into the code — use this tool to make the Magento translation a breeze!